High Rise Development Comes to Northeast Florida

 Beaches Watch Organizes to Keep Citizens Involved in Quality of Life Issues

 In the last few years, Beaches Watch efforts have grown to address beaches quality of life issues at the regional and state level.
 Beaches Watch was instrumental in getting a group of 25 citizens to Tallahassee in support of the City of Jacksonville’s request for Florida Forever funding for the purchase of 140 acres of marshland for preservation.
 As a result, the project was placed on the Florida Forever funding contingency list.
-Currently, Beaches Watch is working with other northeast region community groups regarding water issues.
+Beaches Watch has worked with other northeast region community groups regarding water issues.
 Our group has been working to encourage water conservation legislation at the beaches, Duval county and state levels.
 We have also been working to educate our local citizens on the need to protect the St. Johns River and our other natural water resources through water conservation.